mdb/mdb.github.io/content/blog/2022-11-29-kubernetes-controllers.md

 ...
 ```

-After each code edit, run `make` to ensure `sidecar-injector` continues to compile:
+After each code edit, run `make` to ensure `sidecar-injector` continues to successfullly compile to a `bin/manager` binary:

 ```
 make